TorbenJakobsen/run_sap_as_a_container/README.rst

   :width: 580 px

 You will need more disk space and run the :code:`docker pull` again.

-The SAP recommendation for the contaimer is minimum 170GB, and you can resize while the container is running.

 The :code:`docker pull` have used up approximately 54GB disk space.